huttotw/draftkings-optimizer/README.md

 * Algorithms

 ### Trimmers
 Trimmers are used to shorten the input CSV file.
 A trimmer can be used to eliminate players that score 0 points on average, or eliminate players from a team you hate.
+This is an extremely important step, I have found that getting the roster to 36 players yields an acceptable run time, ~15 minutes.
+With even 40 players, we are looking at 273,438,880 possible teams to sort through.
 * Trimmers take in a list of players, and return a list of players.

 ### Adjusters
 Adjusters are used to make changes to a players estimated value.
 For instance, you may see that the player is playing against the best defense in the league.
 You may want to decrease his estimated value.
-These type of stats can be retrieved from the nfl.stats module, also included in the project.
+These type of stats can be retrieved from the `nfl.stats` module, also included in the project.
-* If you want to add an external data source, do it here after adding it to nfl.stats
+* If you want to add an external data source, do it here after adding it to `nfl.stats`
 * Adjusters take in a list of players, and return a list of players.

 ### Algorithms